emma-campbell/assignment02/README.md

 change word background color to 	background-image: linear-gradient(to top, #fbc2eb 0%, #a6c1ee 100%);

 add break in misc in order to make the arrangement more reasonable

+add break in international in order to split up paragraph

+change the word size